oseiler2/CO2Monitor/README.md

 ## From v1.2.4

 Manual calibration can be triggered by pressing the `Boot` button for more than 5 seconds.
-Make sure the monitor has been exposed to fresh outside air for a while and be carful not to breathe towards the monitor when doing this.
+Make sure the monitor has been exposed to fresh outside air for a while and be careful not to breathe towards the monitor when doing this.

 # Hardware